morte magis metuenda senectus...

 The moral of the story?
 Next time you're really in it for the beauty and you get that tap on the shoulder from the giant electric hand of your Quaker Oat God, try not announcing how spiritual you are to your horrified family and friends, just 'be' in that space and come to terms with the value of your own direct experience.
 Keep it a secret that you can express only in anonymous good deeds.

-A few incarnations later, he learns that unless he's cared for by a dozen attendants and speaking daily at the flower-bedecked ashram, he better keep the ego around in however a diminished form, and he can balance all that in art.
+A few incarnations later, he learns that unless he's cared for by a dozen attendants and speaking daily at the flower-bedecked ashram he better keep the ego around in however a diminished form, and he can balance all that in art.
 Within art you can bury all kinds of magnificent truths people aren't ready to hear any other way.
-We dismiss ideas that challenge our egos outright, but we'll always stop for a good movie, one that stealthily addresses ideas of madness and artistry and newly minted holy men wondering where they're supposed to go now that they're selfless in a selfish world they themselves have made.
+We dismiss ideas that challenge our egos outright, but we'll always stop for a good fiction, one that stealthily addresses ideas of madness and artistry and newly minted holy men wondering where they're supposed to go now that they're selfless in a selfish world they themselves have made.
 Where are the damned lepers with the dirty feet in San Diego?

 MY SON MY SON has a lot of that kind of inner problem, the way spiritual enlightenment won too soon can let the ego in through the back door and turn you into a raving lunatic.
 When the house is only "almost" empty, it's really not empty at all; roaches and rats lay claim to the podium.
 You can spot a rat messiah a mile off, and you should run quick away.